- Lori McMillen Brown for The AJC

 In case you missed the time change, the warmer weather and the rising pollen count, one sure fire way to know it's spring in Atlanta is the kickoff of Atlanta's annual Dogwood Festival at Piedmont Park.

-The festival takes place April 7 - 9 this year.
+The festival, which is in its 82nd year, takes place Friday, April 13 to Sunday, April 15.
 If you have never been, then hurry up.
 Having never been is akin to saying that you don't drink Coke or that you've never tried grits.
-Southern blasphemy!
+Southern blasphemy

 What should I wear?